artbrock/holochain_docs/Glossary.md

  : The address of a node in the DHT

 **Nucleus**
- : Application Container implemented for a specific language
+ : Application Container implemented for a specific programming language

 **P2P**
  : Peer-to-Peer: An approach to distributed system development where every peer is an equal to other peers and they coordinate in that manner.